stevenvanrossem/un-orchestrator/orchestrator/README_debug.md

 ## Debug OpenFlow

-The following commands show how to setup wireshark to debug openflow messages
+The following commands show how to setup wireshark to debug OpenFlow messages

 	; install wireshark
 	$ sudo apt-get install wireshark

-	; move to wireshark plugin directory
+	; move into wireshark plugin directory
 	$ cd /usr/lib/x86_64-linux-gnu/wireshark/libwireshark3/plugins

-	; download openflow dissector plugin
+	; download the OpenFlow dissector plugin
 	$ wget http://www.projectfloodlight.org/openflow.lua

-Openflow messages are now recognized from packet sniffer, just run Wireshark and listen to loopback interface.
+Now wireshark recognizes Openflow messages.
+Run it and capture traffic on the loopback interface (the UN orchestrator and the vSwitch are executed on the same machine).

 ## Debug Docker